World Modeling for Autonomous Wheel Loaders

 \subsection{Performance predictor model}

 We developed two different models to predict the loading performance, referred to as the high-dimensional model and the low-dimensional model, respectively.
 The \emph{high-dimensional model}, $\psihigh(\bm{h},\action)$, takes the local heightmap $\bm{h}$ as input, while the \emph{low-dimensional model}, $\psilow(\tilde{\bm{h}},\action)$, uses the local pile characteristics $\tilde{\bm{h}}$.
-Both models take the same action parameters $\bm{a}$ as input, and each model outputs a performance vector $\widehat{\bm{\perf}}$.
+Both models take the same action parameters $\bm{a}$ as input, and they both output a performance vector $\widehat{\bm{\perf}}$.
 The name distinction comes from $\text{dim}(\bm{h}) \gg \text{dim}(\tilde{\bm{h}})$.
 The difference is reflected in the different neural network architectures of the models (Fig.~\ref{fig:model_structures}).
 The high-dimensional model uses three convolutional layers and a fully connected linear layer to encode $\bm{h}$ into a latent vector of length 32 before it is concatenated with $\bm{a}$. $\bm{h}$ is interpolated to a size of $32 \times 32$ before encoding.
 The convolutions use ten filters of $3\times 3$ kernels and unit stride with zero-padding.
 They are followed by batch normalization and max pooling with window size $2\times2$.
 The activation function is subject to hyperparameter tuning.
-The concatenation steps in both $\psihigh$ and $\psilow$ are followed by a multilayer perceptron (MLP) of identical architectures that are also subject to hyperparameter tuning.
-We also tested multiple-order polynomial regression and radial basis functions for the low-dimensional model, but did not achieve higher accuracy, and so settled for an MLP because of its ease of implementation and fair comparison.
+The concatenation steps in both $\psihigh$ and $\psilow$ are followed by multilayer perceptrons (MLP) of identical architectures that are also subject to hyperparameter tuning.